BlaireLeone/bulma-clean-theme/about-page.md

 1. When reading this, it’s easy to think I’m saying that the time we are living in now is the worst it’s ever been.
 However, in reality, I think it’s over-aggrandizing to say that as I’m sure every generation can point to contemporary events of the same nature.
 Instead, I hope to relate that current events and forecasts concern me.
 And this makes me hyper aware of the choices I make and what I can do to help others if they choose to approach this lifestyle similarly.

 2. I’ve had discussions over the years with multiple people about how the problems of today are not an individual’s problems to solve – they are the companies, governments, corporations, etc. that have created oceans of wasteland and promoted over-consumption through psychological manipulation and unfair commercial practices (among others) on such a massive scale that it would be impossible to make a difference.
-While I agree that as an individual, I’m not going to move the needle on the extent of waste and over-consumption, I still hope to promote a lifestyle where I don’t support policy decisions or products that perpetuate these problems.
+While I agree that as an individual, I’m not going to move the needle enough, I still hope to promote a lifestyle where I don’t support policy decisions or products that perpetuate these problems.
+Don't let best be the enemy of better.
+Best would be the companies paying retribution for their greed.
+But better, is what I'm able to do, which helps even on the smallest of scales.
 In a way, I’m voting with my dollar, but in the end I'm voting with my lifestyle.